September 14th, 2021

 - Developers, creatives, and other knowledge workers only have the capacity and energy to engage with and achieve 1 or 2 goals (not tasks) a day.

 - Without rollovers and partial credit for goals (that’s for tasks), team members become much better at setting expectations for themselves.
-You either produced the desired result or you didn’t since the last check-in.
+You either matched your intention or you didn’t since your last check-in.

 - When team members start setting and hitting goals accurately, the data they can provide managers for software delivery estimates is far more reliable.
 They develop a deeper understanding of their own velocity and the factors which may block them, which is difficult to discern from the endless rollover inherent in task/todo lists.